VighneshS/find_route/README.md

   format of [input1.txt](input1.txt)
 - `start_node` is the origin node from which we need to start searching the route to `end_node` which is the destination node.
-- `heuristic_file_location` is an optional file location which when given will make the program to perform informed A* search algorithm.
+- `heuristic_file_location` is an optional file location which when given will make the program to perform informed search algorithm which is similar to the [h_kassel.txt](h_kassel.txt) file.

 ## Sample input and output:

 - Input:

 ```
 find_route.py input1.txt Bremen Kassel
 ```

 - Output:

 ```
 Nodes Popped: 27
 Nodes Expanded: 11